Date of Easter: History

+At the Second Vatican Council, the Catholic Church stated that it had no objections to the feast of Easter being moved to a fixed Sunday subject to ecumenical agreement on the date, or to the adoption of a fixed date for civil purposes so long as this did not compromise the occurrence of Easter on a Sunday and the maintenance of a seven-day week.

 Theory

 The Easter cycle groups days into lunar months, which are either 29 or 30 days long.
 There is an exception.
-The month ending in March normally has thirty days, but if 29 February of a leap year falls within it, it contains 31.
+The month ending in March normally has 30 days, but if 29 February of a leap year falls within it, it contains 31.
 As these groups are based on the lunar cycle, over the long term the average month in the lunar calendar is a very good approximation of the synodic month, which is 29.53059 days long.

 There are 12 synodic months in a lunar year, totaling either 354 or 355 days.
 The lunar year is about 11 days shorter than the calendar year, which is either 365 or 366 days long.
 These days by which the solar year exceeds the lunar year are called epacts (ἐπακταὶ ἡμέραι).

 It is necessary to add them to the day of the solar year to obtain the correct day in the lunar year.
 Whenever the epact reaches or exceeds 30, an extra intercalary month (or embolismic month) of 30 days must be inserted into the lunar calendar: then 30 must be subtracted from the epact.
 Charles Wheatly provides the detail:

 Thus the lunar month took the name of the Julian month in which it ended.
 The nineteen-year Metonic cycle assumes that 19 tropical years are as long as 235 synodic months.
 So after 19 years the lunations should fall the same way in the solar years, and the epacts should repeat.
 Over 19 years the epact increases by 19 × 11 = 209 ≡ 29 (mod 30), not 0 (mod 30).
 That is, 209 divided by 30 leaves a remainder of 29 instead of being a multiple of 30.
 This is a problem if compensation is only done by adding months of 30 days.
 So after 19 years, the epact must be corrected by one day for the cycle to repeat.
 This is the so-called saltus lunae ("leap of the moon").
 The Julian calendar handles it by reducing the length of the lunar month that begins on 1 July in the last year of the cycle to 29 days.
 This makes three successive 29-day months.